 Actual meal costs require itemized receipts.
-Actual meal reimbursement amounts are limited to the following maximums: breakfast, \$16; lunch, \$17; and dinner, \$28.
-These limits cannot be combined.
+Actual meal reimbursement amounts are limited to the following maximums: breakfast, \$18; lunch, \$19; and dinner, \$34.
+Total per diem per day is set at \$76.
+Meals that are over the above guidelines will be deducted from the total per diem allocated for the day and therefore not declined for reimbursement.